Our Senior Management Team (SMT) are responsible for overseeing the academic and administrative leadership of the University.

 To get in touch with Helen, contact executiveoffice (@gold.ac.uk).

-David Oswell, Pro-Warden (Research and Enterprise)
+David Oswell, Pro-Warden for Research, Enterprise and Knowledge Exchange

 Professor David Oswell is responsible for leading the development and overseeing the implementation of Goldsmiths’ Research and Enterprise Strategy.